redhat-openstack/openstack-puppet-modules/README.md

-If the value is changed from the default of *undef* then this is what is set as the stomp_interface setting in **/var/lib/datastax-agent/conf/address.yaml** which connects the agent to an Opscenter instance (default **undef**).
+If the value is changed from the default of *undef* then this is what is set as the stomp_interface setting in **/var/lib/datastax-agent/conf/address.yaml** which connects the agent to an OpsCenter instance (default **undef**).

 ### Class: cassandra::java